markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's look at the `background-size` property and see if we can fix this issue by changing the size of the background image.

 - **Background-size** property can set the size of the background image to its original size, stretched, repeated, or constrained to fit the available space.
 In our case, the `cover` assignment will shrink the image so parts of it won't get clipped.
 Other selections allow repeated images for a tiled look, similar to how background image displays are configured for your computer's background desktop image.
 Click [here](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) for more details.
+- **Background-position** property can move the initial position of the background image.
+We will set this position to center.

 Our CSS rule for the `hero` class should now look something like this.
 ```css